rgva/ECE601-Project-2/README.md

 ### MVP:
 The product should do these things at a minimum:
 - Pull thousands of tweets relating to a certain fighter.
+- Format the tweets in a legible form.
 - Perform sentiment analysis, identify what the overhwelming sentiment is toward that fighter, and provide a limited set of examples from the tweets.
-- Classify the number of positive to negative tweets.

 ## References
 YouTube: CodingEntrepreneurs - '30 Days of Python - Day 21 - Twitter API with Tweepy - Python TUTORIAL'